 Work in accordance with the TAIHS Code of Conduct and values, workplace health and safety legislation, confidentiality policies and all other relevant policies, procedures and processes

-Undertake other duties as directed
+Undertake other duties as reasonably directed

 Please note that the duties outlined in this position description are not exhaustive and only provide an indication of the work involved.
 To achieve business needs TAIHS can direct you to perform duties which it considers are within your level of skill, competence and training.